Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 such options were shown on the weighty Assistor under the heading "Flow

-you put various restarts in a spreadsheet and it goes on for more than
+you put various restarts in a table and it goes on for more than

-15 seconds, Mighty Math will give you the opportunity to abort with
+15 seconds, T/Maker will give you the opportunity to abort with

 some restart statistics shown.
-This can happen if you forgot to EXIT!
+This can happen if you never get to an

 mistakes.
-MightyMath has a debugger that can walk through calculations,
+T/Maker has a debugger that can walk through calculations,

 trail by trail, step by step, even operator by operator.
 It shows